ClarkSource/k8t/README.md

 Create a new project folder with a cluster directory and an empty defaults file

 ```
-$ kinja new project foobar
+$ k8t new project foobar
 ```

 Create a new cluster

 ```
-$ kinja new cluster A
+$ k8t new cluster A
 ```

 Create a new environment

 ```
-$ kinja new environment staging A
+$ k8t new environment staging A
-$ kinja new environment production A
+$ k8t new environment production A
 ```
 Setup secrets on SSM

 ```
-$ kinja edit config
+$ k8t edit config
 secrets:
   provider: ssm
 ```